search-close-icon

 Qualitative data analysis is used when the data you are trying to process cannot be adjusted in rows and columns.
 It involves the identification, examination, and elucidation of themes and patterns in data (mostly textual) to bolster the decision-making process.

 Unlike quantitative analysis, qualitative data analysis is subjective.
-This methods of analysis allows us to move beyond the quantitative traits of data and explore new avenues to make informed decisions.
+This method of analysis allows us to move beyond the quantitative traits of data and explore new avenues to make informed decisions.

 The following are some of the scopes of qualitative data analysis: